coveo/ui-kit/packages/quantic/docs/detailed-reporting.md

 npm run cypress:test:detailed
 ```

-It invokes Cypress with the `--reporter cypress/reporters/detailed-reporter.js` argument to output the results using the custom reporter.
+This command invokes Cypress with the `--reporter cypress/reporters/detailed-reporter.js` argument to output the results using the custom reporter.

 ## Adding details to tests

-In order to print the expectation detail, and additional context, you need to provide the information in the test.
+In order to print the expectation details, and additional context, you must provide the information in the test.

-To provide details regarding an expectation, you should use the `logDetail` custom Cypress command after the actual expectation is verified.
-This way, the reporter can list all expectations that passed.
-If one expectation fails, then the reporter will display the error message as usual.
+To provide expectation details, we recommend using the `logDetail` custom Cypress command after the actual expectation is verified.
+This way, the reporter can list all the expectations that passed.
+If an expectation fails, an error message will be displayed.

+For example, if you enter:

 ```javascript
 cy.get('#greeting')